The East (2013 film): Plot

-Jane (Brit Marling), an operative for private intelligence firm Hiller Brood, is assigned by her boss, Sharon (Patricia Clarkson), to infiltrate The East, an underground activist, anarchist and environmentalist organization that has launched a vandalistic attack against a corporate leader and threatens two more as retribution for ecological crimes.
+Jane, an operative for private intelligence firm Hiller Brood, is assigned by her boss, Sharon, to infiltrate The East, an underground activist, anarchist and environmentalist organization that has launched a vandalistic attack against a corporate leader and threatens two more as retribution for ecological crimes.
 Calling herself Sarah, she joins drifters in hitching train rides.
-When one drifter, Luca (Shiloh Fernandez), helps her escape from the police, she identifies the symbol of The East hanging from Luca's car mirror.
+When one drifter, Luca, helps her escape from the police, she identifies the symbol of The East hanging from Luca's car mirror.
 Sarah self-inflicts an arm injury that she tells Luca was caused in the escape so he can get her medical attention.
-He takes her to a seemingly abandoned house in the woods where members of The East live and one of them, Doc (Toby Kebbell), treats her.
+He takes her to a seemingly abandoned house in the woods where members of The East live and one of them, Doc, treats her.

 Sarah is given two nights to recover before she must leave.
 At an elaborate dinner involving straitjackets, Sarah is tested and fails, exposing how selfishly she and many others live their lives.
 Sarah is caught spying one night by Eve (a group member who is deaf) and signs to her she is an undercover agent, threatening Eve with jail if she stays; Eve leaves the next morning.
-Sarah is recruited to fill the missing member's role on a "jam", an old fashioned term for direct action.
+Sarah is recruited to fill the missing member's role on a "jam", a term for protest by subversive means.
 Sarah reluctantly participates in The East's next jam and learns that the group's members have all been damaged by corporate activities.
 For example, Doc was poisoned by a fluoroquinolone antibiotic and his neurosystem is degenerating.
 The East infiltrates a party for the antibiotic company's senior executives and adds the antibiotic to the champagne.
 The East announce this via YouTube: one executive's health begins to fail, revealing the drug's side effects.
-After seeing the jam's effectiveness, compounded by her attraction to charismatic Benji (Alexander Skarsgård), Sarah questions the morality of her job.
+After seeing the jam's effectiveness, compounded by her attraction to charismatic Benji, Sarah questions the morality of her job.